 To honor Chris, the Anthony family hosted the informal running event.
 It raised a few thousand dollars and was primarily attended by family and friends.
 Outside of that small circle, it wasn't noteworthy.
 It was what blossomed from the informal run that eventually became notable.

 The run, today known as the Head for the Cure 5K – Metro KC, is the Foundation's premier event and is one of the largest 5K runs in the Kansas City area.
-Conducted in late August, it annually attracts about 4,500 participants and raises about $350,000.
+Conducted in late August, it annually attracts over 4,500 participants and raises over $350,000.
 Now, there are numerous locations throughout the U.S. and over $2.5 million has been raised by HFTC since 2003!